psychotimmy/Sharp-MZ-700/README.md

    that uses one array and simply considers the spaces.
 Yep - v7 (.mzf) implements this method and saves around a second per generation on a 10x10 grid.

 8. Sunrise v2 (.mzf) - Sharp BASIC 1.0A program to calculate sunrise and sunset times for any day at any position on the globe.
 Based on the code published in
    Sky & Telescope, August 1994.
 (There is also a version of this with minimal changes for the RC2014 - https://github.com/psychotimmy/RC2014).

+9. The Valley 12M7 and 12C7 - Monochrome and colour versions of The Valley (ported from the MZ-80K version).

 Sharp MZ-700 emulators will work directly with the .mzf files stored here.